Mathématique: Chapter 55

 “Jackson,” Young said.
 “Daniel.”

 “Just—dreams.”
 Jackson continued in a whisper.
 “Dreams of gold hallways.
 Dreams of silent space battles she watched from great remove, sitting on a throne.
 Dreams of math.
-Of the arcing of lines through space and through time, which was sacred to them.”
+The arc of lines through space and through time, which was sacred to them.”

 “What ‘them,’ Jackson?
 Sacred to whom?”